trepaolini/photo-gallery/README.md

 ## In The Future

-I had very limited time to create this app and I would like to update some of its features in the future.
-Here are the main things I would improve upon"
+Because I had limited time to creat this app, I know that there are parts of the app that could improve this app overall.
+Here are the major changes I would make:

 1. Currently, the application does not support screen reader functionality.
 With more time, I would like to make it 100% WCAG compliant by adding accessibility functionality and features through ARIA.